How do I clear SSL state in Firefox without closing active session. IE has this feature, but Firefox does not.

 - DRM Netscape Network Object

 Hi!
 After discussing with developers, I have filled a bug on your behalf regarding your issue.
 I would also like to ask you if clearing your history will solve your issue.
-To try this, follow the instructions in the "How do I clear my history" section in the Remove recent browsing, search and download history article.
+To try this, follow the instructions in the "How do I clear my history" section in the Delete browsing, search and download history on Firefox article.
 This input might help us determine the next steps to take.
 Thanks for reporting your issue ;)

 - Bug 668362 – Clearing SSL state without restarting session

 Does it help if you clear the Active Logins via Clear Recent History?

 I actually opened that bug, so I should know cor-el.
 I've considered the possibility of using Active Logins, and discussed it with some developers, their answer was that certificates might actually be stored in cache, so the most important thing now would be to determine if Clearing recent history cleans the SSL state at all.